 While the first episode didn’t make me laugh out loud, it was still enjoyable and funny.
 I think comedy is a challenging genre to get right, which is why I prefer to write reviews instead of sitcoms.
 Nevertheless, the show had its moments, like Liam Neeson trying out improv comedy about AIDS, with his quip about being cast in Schindler’s List because he always makes lists being a particular highlight.
 Davis also showed some impressive comic timing, and I wouldn’t be surprised if he won a few awards in 2012.

-I’m going to stick with Life’s too short.
-Yes, episode one was a bit shaky, but Gervais and Merchant on an off day are still better than most things on TV.
+Overall, while the premiere was a bit shaky, Gervais and Merchant on an off day are still better than most of what’s on TV.
+I’m going to stick with Life’s Too Short and see where it goes.